 emissions deriving from transport broken down by truck, ship, and air transport.

 emissions from business travel activities: Novozymes submits travel data from most flights on a global level.
-Visit the Carbon Disclosure Project for Novozymes' latest response (Metric tons of CO2 emissions in 2009: 7435).
+Visit the Carbon Disclosure Project for Novozymes' latest response.

 Management system & guidelines

 will maintain an open dialogue with our stakeholders and report annually on our environmental performance.
 We subscribe to international conventions and support global voluntary initiatives.
 Please see our commitments

 .
 For Novozymes’ overall commitment to environmental aspects, please refer to Novozymes’ Sustainability policy

 Environmental sustainability is anchored within the Executive Management of Novozymes via the Sustainability Board

 (SB).
 SB develops and implements the overall strategy on environmental performance and climate change.
 Moreover, Novozymes has a central Environmental Services unit and a number of decentralized units linked to production sites.
 Efforts on environmental performance are coordinated in the Novozymes Environmental Forum (NEF)

 Novozymes conducts LCAs on all products, evaluating positive and negative environmental impacts throughout their life cycle.
 Please refer to Novozymes’ published LCA studies

 .
 In order to further promote the CO2